 Brazil's Bolsonaro walks back decree to suspend worker pay amid coronavirus

-Brazilian President Jair Bolsonaro was forced on Monday to walk back a decree letting companies suspend pay to workers amid the coronavirus pandemic, following barbs from congressional leaders and rising discontent with his handling of the crisis.
+Brazilian President Jair Bolsonaro was forced on Monday to walk back a decree letting companies suspend pay to workers amid the coronavirus pandemic, following barbs from congressional leaders and rising discontent over his handling of the crisis.
 A poll showed Bolsonaro losing the battle of public opinion as he attacks state governors for shutting down stores to slow the spread of the virus, which has tripled in four days to 1,891 confirmed cases, according to the Health Ministry.
+Deaths rose to 34 from 25 a day earlier.

 On a call with investors and business leaders, Maia criticized parts of an emergency presidential decree, including what he called an "unthinkable" measure allowing employers to suspend employees without pay.
 Hours later, Bolsonaro said on Twitter he was suspending that measure.